pulp/pulp_rpm/docs/tech-reference/types.rst

  delta rpm sequence

 ``new_package``
- new rpm package associated with the drpm package.
+ new rpm package associated with the drpm package

 Errata
 ------